LukasPoque/nexdoc/README.md

 2. **Unified File Explorer** - All imported resources are displayed in a unified file explorer, providing a single interface to manage content regardless of its original source.

-3. **Create Collaborative Spaces** - Users select relevant files to create a new "Space" - a collaborative workspace that can be shared with team members within the organization.
+3. **Create Collaborative Spaces** - Users select relevant files to create a new "Space" - a collaborative workspace that can be shared with team members within the organization of the user.
 Each space serves as a container for related resources and documents.

 4. **Document Creation** - Within a space, users can create new documents either from scratch or using uploaded blueprints/templates.
 The document editor provides a familiar interface enhanced with AI capabilities.